jlant/hydrocomp/README.md

 **DESCRIPTION**

-    hydrocomp is a repository that contains code that compares timeseries output from a model of a particular parameter (i.e. discharge) with an observed timeseries of the same parameter.
-	The observed timeseries can be an NWIS data file that contains hydrologic parameters such as discharge, stage, sediment concentration, etc. Differences and statitics between modeled and observed hydrologic parameters are calculated.
+    hydrocomp is a project that contains python modules that compare timeseries output from a model of a particular parameter (i.e. discharge) with an observed timeseries of the same parameter and compute differences and statitics between modeled and observed hydrologic parameters.
+For example, the model timeseries can be a rainfall-runoff model output of estimated discharge and the observed timeseries can be an USGS NWIS data file that contains discharge as a hydrologic parameter.

 	The following are the statistics calculated:

-		*Nash-Sutcliffe
+		* Nash-Sutcliffe

-		*R Squared Coefficient
+		* R Squared Coefficient

-		*Mean Squared Error
+		* Mean Squared Error

-		*Absolute Error
+		* Absolute Error

-		*Relative Error
+		* Relative Error

-		*Percent Error
+		* Percent Error

-		*Percent Difference
+		* Percent Difference

 	*hydrocomp.py* is a module that contains functions to calculate, print, and plot comparision data and statitics.